Oslandia/workshop-3d-itowns/2_analysis/3_Intersection.md

 ## In iTowns

-Add the "in_radius" attributes to the list of attriutes loaded by iTowns (attributes variable).
+Add "in_radius" to the list of attributes loaded by iTowns (attributes variable).

 Modify the color function so the buildings in the radius of the sphere (in_radius = 1) are colored in red and the ones on the border of the sphere (in_radius = 2) are colored in yellow: